Hyundai i30 Common Problems and Solutions

 Problem:

-There are known issues with the radio on this car.
-There have been several reports of the radio not being able to find a signal, continually searching for a signal as you drive.
-The video below shows another issue with the radio:
+There are known issues with the radio in this car.
+Several reports indicate that the radio cannot find a signal and keeps searching as you drive.
+The video below shows another problem with the radio:

 Solution:

-If the radio is less than 3 years old, Hyundai will replace it under warranty, otherwise you will need to send it off to get it fixed.
+If the radio is less than three years old, Hyundai will replace it under warranty; otherwise, you will need to send it off for repair.

 Difficulty level